 Cheers for reading through to the end you legend!

 Every month I write a short, popular email which highlights the biggest insights I’ve distilled through all the noise of the previous month.
-This includes extremely cool ideas, exceptional companies, massive stories that weren’t given attention, the music and podcasts that defined that month plus of course the best-written content I came across.
+This includes extremely cool ideas, exceptional companies, massive stories that weren’t given attention.
+But also the music and podcasts that defined that month plus of course the best-written content I came across.